It’s a form of “personality hacking” that will give introverts more energy and sanity.

 1. It groups all your human interactions together.

-Most people work a 9-to-5 and around people the whole day because of it, so planning all other social activities after work allows you to tick off your weekly “fun hangout” box on days when you’re already socially switched “on.”
+Many people work a 9-to-5 job and are around people the whole day, so planning all other social activities after work allows you to tick off your weekly “fun hangout” box on days when you’re already socially switched “on.”
 This way, you don’t have to flip on that switch at all on the weekends, if you don’t want to.

 2. Weekday hangouts are shorter hangouts!